Qasar Younis

-Qasar Younis is a Pakistani American entrepreneur and venture capitalist, and the CEO of Applied Intuition, a technology company that builds AI and advanced software for vehicle manufactures.
-Prior to Applied Intuition, he was the COO of Y Combinator during Sam Altman’s tenure as President.
+Qasar Younis (born 1982) is a Pakistani American businessman and venture capitalist who is the CEO and co-founder of Applied Intuition.
+Prior to Applied Intuition, he was the COO of Y Combinator from 2015 to 2017.
 He was also the co-founder and CEO of Talkbin (acquired by Google).

 Early life and education

-Younis was born on a farm in Pakistan, and emigrated to the United States in 1988.
+Younis was born on a farm in Punjab, Pakistan, and emigrated to the United States in 1988.
 He grew up in the Detroit area.
-After graduating with an engineering degree from Kettering University, he then went on to complete his MBA at Harvard Business School.
+While studying engineering at Kettering University in Flint, Michigan (formerly General Motors Institute), he spent time working across General Motors tech centers and factories.
+He then went on to complete his MBA at Harvard Business School.

 Career

 Younis started his career as an engineer at General Motors and then Bosch in Japan.
-After completing his MBA at Harvard Business School, he started Cameesa.com.
-In 2010, he moved to the San Francisco bay area to start his second startup, TalkBin, a platform for customers to send messages to businesses.
+After completing his MBA at Harvard Business School, he launched Cameesa in 2007, a consumer crowdfunding startup.
+In 2010, he moved to the San Francisco Bay Area to start his second startup, TalkBin, a customer feedback app used by retailers such as Crate & Barrel.
 The company graduated from Y Combinator and was acquired by Google in 2011.
 After the acquisition, Younis joined Google for 3.5 years as a product lead on Google Maps.

 Y Combinator

 After the TalkBin acquisition, Younis continued advising other startups, particularly through Y Combinator.
 In early 2013, he became a part-time partner at YC.
 In early 2014, he became a partner at Y Combinator.
 In 2015 he was promoted to COO.

 In his time at Y Combinator, the firm invested in OpenAI, Cruise, Scale AI, DoorDash, GitLab, Coinbase, Flexport, Checkr, and others.
-He also helped start and create some of the most important initiatives inside the accelerator including raising the $700m Continuity Fund, starting the software team, and creating Investor Day.
+He also helped start and create some of the most important initiatives inside the accelerator including raising the $700 million Continuity Fund, starting the software team, and creating Investor Day.